Red Sky at Morning (1944 film): Release

-UK Release
+UK release

 In 1948 a 48-minute version of the film was screened in England by the distributor Carlyle Pictures, and received bad reviews.
 Kinematograph Weekly called the movie:

 Heavy and vague in plot, badly acted, crudely dialogued and staged with touching economy, it fails utterly to justify its lengthy journey from 'Down Under.'
 And that's putting it mildly...
 Peter Finch, Jean McAllister, and John Alden... all exaggerate.
 The supporting players are, if possible, even worse...
 The time of the play is 1812, and the locale is Australian, but little else is clear.
 Incredibly old-fashioned and in articulate, it gets many unintentional laughs and might easily be mistaken for burlesque and parody.

 The Monthly Film Bulletin called it:

 A thoroughly boring film which has absolutely nothing to justify its production.
 The story is weak, the settings are extremely monotonous, being almost entirely restricted to the interior of a house, and all the sound effects come from "off stage".
 In fact, this might well have been a photographed play, amateurishly produced.
 The cast are stiff and do little to bring to life the characters they play.
 Any semblance of good dialogue there might have been is lost by the extremely poor recording, and the quality of the photography is appalling.

 Re-release

-In 1948 Gordon Wharton of Austral-American arranged for Ray Rushmer to distribute the film.
+Gordon Wharton of Austral-American arranged for Ray Rushmer to distribute the film.
 Rushmer arranged for several changes to be made by Sydney filmmaker James Pearson, including a new opening and ending.
 The film was retitled Escape at Dawn and ran for 55 minutes.
+It appears to have been released in 1950.

 It was re-released in England under that title, emphasising the presence of Peter Finch in the cast.
+Reviews were, again, poor.